+Did you know the Music Room in Biltmore House stored priceless works from the National Gallery of Art during World War II?
 It was during the winter of 1942 when an unusual array of guests arrived at Biltmore House.
-Accompanied by a heavy guard on their journey from Washington, D.C., 62 paintings and 17 sculptures from the National Gallery of Art were carried in to the house and placed in the Music Room.
+Accompanied by guards on their journey from Washington, D.C., 62 paintings and 17 sculptures from the National Gallery of Art were carried into the house and placed in the Music Room.

 It was a critical time in the nation’s capitol, and in 1941 during World War II, American leaders based there began to fear the possibility of an attack.
 An air raid on a major U.S. city seemed likely.
 German submarines had been sited along the Atlantic Coast from Maine to North Carolina, bringing the war uncomfortably close to the American shore.